FredEkstrand/EnhanceGroupBox/README.md

 *	Defined rendering styles: Standard, Enhanced, Executive, and Header.

-## Download
+## Packaged
-The source code and provided installer is written in C# and targeted for the .Net Framework 4.0 and later.
+The source code is written in C# and targeted for the .Net Framework 4.0 and later.
 ### Option 1:
 A VSIX installer is created for installation into the toolbox for Visual Studio 2012, 2013, 2015, 2017